 Almagul Menlibayeva was present in the central pavilion with an image of the factual centre of Eurasia, which is in Kazakhstan.

 (4K, sound by G. Popov)

-Almagul Menlibayeva presented a series of her video’s, one being a world premiere, 'Green, Yellow, Red and Green Again', a title that is a variation of ‘Spring, Summer, Autumn, Winter and Spring again' by the South Korean director Kim Ku Duk.
+Almagul Menlibayeva presented a series of her video’s, one being a world premiere, 'Green, Yellow, Red and Green Again'.
+The title of this video refers to a film by the South Korean film director Kim Ki-duk, 'Spring, Summer, Autumn, Winter and Spring Again'.

 In the video there are groups of people in different cities and countries standing at a crossroads to cross the roads.
 Watching and waiting for the traffic light.
 Their combination brings together all the traffic lights in all the cities all over Eurasia in a rhythm with one single language; green, yellow, red.
 A group of people from Almaty are looking at the traffic light / edit jump in / at a pedestrian crossing in Brussels or Berlin.
 It is red.
 The Almaty people are waiting, looking at / edit jump in / the Brussels or Berlin traffic light.
 It turns green / edit jump in / for the people on the crossroads in Almaty or Astana.

 Or, on the contrary, people at a crossroads in Brussels or Berlin are looking at the traffic light / edit jump in / for the traffic in Almaty or Astana.
 The traffic light turns green / edit jump in / we see the face of a man from Brussels or Berlin, who understands that he has to cross the road.
 The video was filmed in different cities, which I visited to meet friends.
 How to live together?
 The viewer is as familiar as any observer.